-Because relationship surveys are sent on a scheduled basis and aren’t tied to any specific event, they’re ideal for generating feedback on the strength of the working relationships with your customers.
+Because relationship surveys are sent on a scheduled basis and aren’t tied to any specific event, they’re ideal for generating feedback on the strength of the working relationships with your customers and accurately assessing loyalty to the brand and its products.
+This makes them invaluable when it comes to tracking progress over time, allowing you to easily benchmark internal data against NPS industry standards.

 Relationship NPS use general, nonspecific language that doesn’t mention any specific purchase or event.
 There’s no mention of recent account activity or purchases — instead, clients are asked a standard NPS question.

 While relationship NPS is general and designed to assess the strength of your relationship with a customer, transactional NPS is meant to assess the customer’s opinion on a certain business transaction.

 For example, your company might send a Net Promoter Score survey immediately after a client places an order.
 In this case, the survey is transactional, as it’s designed specifically to measure how the customer’s satisfaction changed after a recent interaction with your product or service.

 Transactional NPS surveys use specific wording that mentions the transaction.
 Instead of being asked how likely they are to recommend your business in general, a customer might be asked to rate your company “based on their most recent purchase or order.”